-The Registrar’s Office will conduct at graduation fair on Thursday, May 5, from 11:30 a.m.-2 p.m. on the second floor of Angeli Hall, 501 Vine St., Scranton, Pa.
+The Registrar’s Office will conduct a graduation fair, normally on the first Thursday of May, from 11:30 a.m.-2 p.m. in the Reception Hall on the third floor of Angeli Hall, 501 Vine St., Scranton, Pa.
 All graduates are strongly encouraged to attend as this is an opportunity to make sure all of your requirements for graduation have been met and to pick up your caps and gowns.

 Students who attend should pick up their graduation “passport” and visit each table for a chance to win a Visa gift card.